Chalarangelo/30-seconds-of-code/README.md

 Returns the standard deviation of an array of numbers.

-Use `Array.reduce()` to calculate the mean, variance and the sum of the variance of the values, the variance of the values, then determine the standard deviation.
+Use `Array.prototype.reduce()` to calculate the mean, variance and the sum of the variance of the values, the variance of the values, then determine the standard deviation.
 You can omit the second argument to get the sample standard deviation or set it to `true` to get the population standard deviation.